AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 The output set is built incrementally while processing the arguments left to right.

-:option:`--include`
-  states "from now on, symbols defined in the forthcoming object files are to be added to the result set".
+:option:`--include` states "from now on, symbols defined in the forthcoming object files are to be added to the result set".

-:option:`--exclude`
-  states "from now on, symbols defined in the forthcoming object files are to be removed from the result set".
+:option:`--exclude` states "from now on, symbols defined in the forthcoming object files are to be removed from the result set".

-An implicit :option:`--include` is assumed right at the beginning, which may be :term:`@listfile arguments` containing a list of object files.
+An implicit :option:`--include` is assumed right at the beginning, and each argument may be either the direct name of an object file or a :term:`@listfile argument` containing a list of such names.

 Below are a few examples of commands together with a description of the set they build::